narengan/cis/managing-for-reliability.md

 To get started setting up your Global Load Balancers, select **Global Load Balancers** from the navigation menu.

-For detailed information about settng up and managing your Global Load Balancers, please [refer to this document](glb.html#global-load-balancer-glb-concepts).
+For detailed information about setting up and managing your Global Load Balancers, please [refer to this document](glb.html#global-load-balancer-glb-concepts).

 ## Using Page Rules to increase reliability